flatlandchurch/flatland-site-hugo/content/_index.md

     img: /fc-jumbo.jpeg
 ---

 Flatland is all about moving people to the center of God's kingdom.
-Through creative presentations and messages you will discover what God's kingdom is all about and how being a part of it will transform your life in a powerful way.
+We do this by communicating the good news of Jesus and experiencing the presence and power of His Spirit.